gabrielsantosr/AzureCredentialLess/README.md

 ## What is necessary in PROVIDER's tenant:
 - Function app
-- Managed Identity
+- Managed Identity (MI)
 - Multi-tenant App registration (clientId)
-- Add the managed identity as the identity of the App Function.
-As far as I tried, it only works with user-assigned identitiies, not with system-assigned ones.
-- Add a federated credential in the app registration that points to the Managed Identity.
+- Add a federated credential in the app registration for the MI.

+ #### _Comments:_
+ _I found it is not necessary to grant user_impersonation API permission_

+ _Regarding the managed Identity, it can be either the Function app's system-assigned or a user-assigned one, assigned to the Function App._

+ _Specific to this project: It needs added the environment variable (EV) **client_id**, and, if using a sistem-assigned MI, the EV **identity_client_id**._

 ## What is necessary in each customer's tenant:
 - Service principal with the id of PROVIDER's App registration ( This can be done using azure cli `az ad sp create --id <client-id>` , azure power shell or http request)